Tech leaders condemn Trump's immigrant ban

 Related: Trump immigration plan could cost the U.S. billions

-Some in tech also vowed to help fund the American Civil Liberties Union's efforts to sue Trump over his refugee ban.
+Some in tech also vowed to help fund the suit against Trump and support refugees who were in Limbo.

 Shark Tank star and tech investor Chris Sacca promised to match up to $50,000 worth of donations to the ACLU.